galt-tr/TXQ/README.md

 Not all Bitcoin miners or transaction processors will maintain a full transaction index for public consumption.
 Some will instead opt to run so called "transaction prunning" nodes and instead specialize in other ways than offering data storage and indexing services.

-**TXQ decouples you from miners and any specific service providers**
+**TXQ decouples your application from miners and other Bitcoin service providers.**

 It's easy and extremely cost effective for services to simply index their own Bitcoin transactions and have the "single source of truth" be ready at hand and according to their backup needs.